 Your Divine Voice

 In a previous article of mine, Gina Salá spoke about music and devotion.
-A take away was that every voice is divine.
+A takeaway was that every voice is divine.
 Perfect.

-Similiarly, in Girish’s Kirtan Class at Bhakti Fest 2018, he said, “There’s never been another voice like yours.
+Similarly, in Girish’s Kirtan Class at Bhakti Fest 2018, he said, “There’s never been another voice like yours.
 The voice is expressing who we are.
 Free the voice.
 Free the person.
 Your personal growth and evolution is inseparable from your voice.”

 To me, Gina and Girish have incredible voices.
 They hit a sweet spot in my heart.
 Yet, Girish considers himself a drummer.
 And, most drummers don’t sing.
 He focused on chanting during his five years as a monk living in an ashram.
 “It’s not about the artistry of music.
 It doesn’t matter how it sounds.”
 He emphasized, “It’s your call to your creator.”

 Most noteworthy, Girish spoke of the science behind chanting.
 There is clear data to attest to the benefits of singing kirtan or chanting in groups, in particular.